 Now, you might be arguing in your head with me.
 No way, my 6 year old knows that apples are healthy.
-You are right she knows they are healthy because she is regurgitating the information she has been fed, but she doesn’t fully comprehend what it means.
+You are right they may know they are healthy because they are regurgitating the information they have been fed, but they doesn’t fully comprehend what it means.
 Don’t believe me?
-Ask him why apples are healthy?
+Ask them why apples are healthy?
 You will see the blank stare.

 Think about it, what if dessert type foods were always thought about as being healthy?
 Would we have such guilt if we ate them?
 I’ve never had a client come in and say, “I really messed up this week, I ate broccoli for snack.”
 However, I hear so often people being shamed or even shame themselves for eating foods that they enjoy.
 For example, “I was really bad this week, I went to ice cream with my family.
 So, she I already blew it, I figured I’d kept eating whatever I wanted.”
 But, where does this guilt associated with food start?

 Guilt associated with eating starts with early introduction to food shaming.
-Looking at food as black and white.
+Looking at food in a concrete way.

 As parents, it’s our job to decide what, when and where to serve the food.
 We have more knowledge about nutrition and what a balanced meal should look like.
 However, this is even a gray area for a lot of adults.
-If you struggle in this area, you should consider booking a telephone consult with me, it could help both you and feeding the kiddos in the long run.
-You can check out more here about that!
+Adults too get caught up in demonizing food in their own heads to which can interfere with your own relationship with food.

 So what do we do instead?

 Start early by keeping all foods on an even playing field.
 Don’t highlight or glorify one food over the other.
 If we constantly keep talking about eating more fruits or veggies because they are healthy and eating less cookies we make cookies “better” than fruits or veggies.
 The more “forbidden” they become the more they want to eat them.